 .
 The .diameter

 property computes its value only the first time you access it.
 That’s why you see a delay in the first execution and no delay in the second.
-Note that even though you change the value of the radius, the diameter stays the same.
+When you change the value of the radius, the diameter stays the same, which is a problem.

-If the input data for a computed attribute mutates, then you need to recalculate the attribute:
+If the input data for a computed attribute changes, then you need to recalculate its value:

 from time import sleep